-Country boy Lynton first came to the attention of food lovers in 2013, as the runner up in Masterchef Australia, where he was known as the ‘Stockman’.
-In 2015 he was the face for Earth Hour Australia and hosted its documentary Appetite for Change, which focused on the difficulties farmers are facing due to climate change.
-He was also involved in Tourism Australia’s new initiative, Restaurant Australia, which took him to London to cook for the Duchess of Cornwall on Australia Day 2015.
-In 2016 he released his first cookbook, Outback Pantry, and hosted his first seasons of A Taste of Travel and My Market Kitchen, which is currently in its second season.
+Lynton came to public attention in 2013 on MasterChef Australia.
+Dubbed “The Stockman”, he was the series runner-up and made the most of the opportunities it delivered.
+He became the face of Earth Hour Australia and hosted its documentary, Appetite for Change, focussing on the difficulties farmers are facing due to climate change.
+He was also involved in Tourism Australia’s initiative, Restaurant Australia, cooking for the Duchess of Cornwall in London on Australia Day 2015.